Cannabis and bitcoins

 If you’re new to cannabis, automatic strains are a special type of strains that contain the Ruderalis genetics, giving them the ability to flower based on age instead of needing a light cycle to do so.

-Growers can have up to 3-4 more cycles because autoflowers can take as little as 8 weeks from seed to harvest, saving up to 30% of time while resulting in big yields that can be easily increased by performing LST techniques, making them perfect for all types of growers.
+Growers can have up to 3-4 more cycles because autoflowers can take as little as 8 weeks from seed to harvest, saving up to 30% of the time while resulting in big yields that can be easily increased by performing LST techniques, making them perfect for all types of growers.

-Obviously, being anonymous has its downside because before purchasing your seeds, you will have to create a wallet.
+Being anonymous has its downside because before purchasing your seeds, you will have to create a wallet.

-What’s a bitcoin wallet?
+What’s a Bitcoin wallet?

-A bitcoin wallet is similar to a bank account, in your wallet you can see your balance, send and receive cryptocurrencies from all over the world.
+A Bitcoin wallet is similar to a bank account.
+In your wallet, you can see your balance, and send and receive cryptocurrencies from all over the world.
+When you create a wallet, you will receive an address used to receive payments.

-When doing a transaction, you just need to copy and paste your address and in the order form, this way they’ll know where to send money to.
+A wallet address has more than 30 characters and you can easily make a mistake so avoid typing it.
+When doing a transaction, you just need to copy and paste your address in the order form, this way they’ll know where to send money to.

 Sending money is the same as receiving but instead of you giving your address, the seed bank will provide their address.
-You just have to log into your wallet, click on Send and paste the address provided.
+You just have to log into your wallet, click on Send, and paste the address provided.